FarkhadTut/speech/README.md

 # speech

-This is speech recognition model based on deep learning neural networks written in Python using Pytorch Lightning using CTCLoss.
+This is speech recognition model based on deep learning neural networks written in Python using Pytorch Lightning.

+Structure:
+Network: Conv1D -> Dense -> LSTM -> Dense
+Loss: CTCLoss

 1).
 Install packages from 'requirements.txt' in your environment.
 2).
 Link to kazakh speech dataset: https://www.openslr.org/102/